nnhai1991/android-interview-questions/CORE_ANDROID.md

 #### Fragments

 * What is `Fragment`?
 [MindOrks](https://blog.mindorks.com/android-fragments-and-its-lifecycle)
+    - A Fragment represents a behavior or a portion of user interface in a FragmentActivity.
+You can combine multiple fragments in a single activity to build a multi-pane UI and reuse a fragment in multiple activities.
+You can think of a fragment as a modular section of an activity, which has its own lifecycle, receives its own input events, and which you can add or remove while the activity is running (sort of like a "sub activity" that you can reuse in different activities).
 * What is the difference between a `Fragment` and an `Activity`?
 Explain the relationship between the two.

 * Why is it recommended to use only the default constructor to create a `Fragment`?
 [StackOverflow](https://stackoverflow.com/a/16042750/2809326)
+    - The reason why you should be passing parameters through bundle is because when the system restores a fragment (e.g on config change), it will automatically restore your bundle.

+The callbacks like onCreate or onCreateView should read the parameters from the bundle - this way you are guaranteed to restore the state of the fragment correctly to the same state the fragment was initialised with
 * How would you communicate between two Fragments?
 [Android Official](https://developer.android.com/training/basics/fragments/communicating.html)
+    - Often you will want one Fragment to communicate with another, for example to change the content based on a user event.
+All Fragment-to-Fragment communication is done either through a shared ViewModel or through the associated Activity.
+Two Fragments should never communicate directly.
 * What is retained `Fragment`?
 [AndroidDesignPatterns](https://www.androiddesignpatterns.com/2013/04/retaining-objects-across-config-changes.html)

 #### Views and ViewGroups